Tilation/multiplatform-regex/README.md

 # Regex on Repo
 Or simply `ror` is a github action that does that.

-This action only works on: `ubuntu` as it is a docker image.
+This action works on: `ubuntu`, `windows` and `macos`

+However running under `windows` takes 1 minute longer due the nature of the Windows Server operating system.
+(1 minute and 57 seconds)

 ### Example usage